ClickHouse/clickhouse-docs/docs/en/integrations/migration/clickhouse-to-cloud.md

 This guide will show how to migrate from a self-managed ClickHouse server to ClickHouse Cloud, and also how to migrate between ClickHouse Cloud services.
 The [`remoteSecure`](../../sql-reference/table-functions/remote.md) function is used in `SELECT` and `INSERT` queries to allow access to remote ClickHouse servers, which makes migrating tables as simple as writing an `INSERT INTO` query with an embedded `SELECT`.

-## Migrating from Self-managed ClickHouse to Clickhouse Cloud
+## Migrating from Self-managed ClickHouse to ClickHouse Cloud

 <img src={require('./images/self-managed-02.png').default} class="image" alt="Migrating Self-managed ClickHouse" style={{width: '30%', padding: '30px'}}/>

 :::note
 Regardless of if your source table is sharded and/or replicated, on ClickHouse Cloud you just create a destination table (you can leave out the Engine parameter for this table, it will be automatically a ReplicatedMergeTree table), and ClickHouse Cloud will automatically take care of vertical and horizontal scaling.
 There is no need from your side to think about how to replicate and shard the table.
 :::

 In this example the self-managed ClickHouse server is the *source* and the ClickHouse Cloud service is the *destination*.